DanielGallo/GivEnergy-Smart-Home-Display/ReadMe.md

 - `ShowTime=true` - will show/hide the current time in the top-left corner of the app - useful if you want to use this fullscreen on a tablet or mobile device.
   Defaults to `false`.
-- `Hostname=` - this will let you override the hostname for GivTCP.
+- `Hostname=` - this will let you override the hostname or IP address for GivTCP.
 Useful if you want to render this web app from a different host than GivTCP.
 Defaults to using the same hostname as used in the browser.
 - `LightMode=true` - switches the app to a light theme with a white background and dark text.
   Defaults to `false` (dark mode).